 How to Get Rid of a Bad Chairman of the Board

-Bylaws control the composition, terms, practice and procedure of a corporation's board of directors. ...
-How to Add Directors to a Corporation;
+Bylaws control the composition, terms, practice and procedure of a corporation's board of directors.
+With a set of bylaws that conforms to...

 Bylaws for Non-Profit Corporations in Florida